rabeesr/rabeesr/README.md

 ## Why This Repo?

 This repository is my digital playground where I experiment with ideas, showcase projects, and document my journey through the fascinating world of tech and business.
-I hope that over time, I can improve my skills and learn a few things.
+I hope that over time I can improve my skills and learn a few things.

 ## Hobbies